learning-software-engineering/learning-software-engineering.github.io/Topics/Introduction_To_Kubernetes.md

 k8s are usually config in yaml format

  Deployment: manage and scale applications.
 It defines the desired state for a set of pods (replica set) and ensures that the specified number of replicas are running at `all times`

+`metadata` : is a unique name to identify the k8s resource

+`spec`: define the state of this deployment

+`replicas`: is the number of instances that will be running

+with in `sepc` we can define which docker image we used, what port is the container exposed as well as the env var.
 ```yaml
 apiVersion: apps/v1
 kind: Deployment